PlatinumLucario/Bassoon/README.rst

 A simple C#/.NET API to load & play audio files.
 Currently supports WAV, AIFF, OGG, Vorbis, FLAC, and more (see ``libsndfile``'s official documentation), on Windows, OS X, and Linux.

-Right now, the native libraries aren't packaged on NuGet, so you will need to build them yourself.
+This project now includes all the native nuget libraries!
+Yes, all of them!
+No more hassles of having to set up the dev environment manually anymore, that's all in the past now :)

-Though soon enough they will be up on Nuget.
-Currently, the native libraries are included here in this repo, so the projects can be copied into the binary directory when building, without having to install VCPKG or msys2 in order to get them.
-However, do note that the dependencies for each operating system and architecture is not complete yet, however it would be great if anyone contributes the needed libraries.
+The native libraries included here in this repo are automatically copied into the binary directory when building on the Debug configuration, without any need for VCPKG or msys2 in order to get them.

-In the meantime, look at the `Developing`_ section for how to update the libraries or get the native libraries for your platform.
+If you'd like to update the native libraries, see the `Developing`_ section for how to update the libraries or to contribute further to the project.

 Currently uses these versions of the native libraries: